rahulgopinath/rahulgopinath.github.io/_posts/2024-07-01-lr-parsing.markdown

 note that the complete parse nodes seem to have red outgoing arrows, and at least in one, multiple red outgoing arrows.
 That is, it is not a true DFA.
-The next state to transition to is actually chosen based on the path the input string took through the DFA with the help of a stack.
+The next state to transition to is actually chosen based on the path to is actually chosen based on the path the input string took through the DFA with the help of a stack.
 Let us now represent these states step by step.
 ### Compiled DFA States
 #### State 0
 This is the initial state.
 It transitions into State 2 or State 3 based on the input symbol.
 Note that we save the current state in the stack